rrthomas/mit/README.md

 `doc` directory; installation instructions follow.
 Maintainers should read `HACKING.md`.

 The package is distributed under the MIT/X11 License (see the file `COPYING`).
+Note that some files are in the public domain, notably the specification of SMite; they are marked as such.

 THIS PROGRAM IS PROVIDED AS IS, WITH NO WARRANTY.
 USE IS AT THE USER’S RISK.